gadossey/content-ops-starter/content/pages/index.md

             flexDirection: row
             justifyContent: center
             responsive:
-              - md:flex-col
+              - 'md:flex-col'
-              - md:text-center
+              - 'md:text-center'
-              - md:p-4
+              - 'md:p-4'
-              - sm:p-2
+              - 'sm:p-2'
         type: FeaturedItem
       - title: >-
           "The community projects have transformed our lives with better infrastructure and support."
         tagline: Testimonial 3
         subtitle: 'Ama Twumasi, Kumasi'
         text: >-
           From housing to healthcare, the support from Man and Man has been invaluable to our community.
 We feel more secure and hopeful for the future.
         image:
           url: /images/person-placeholder-light.png
           altText: Ama Twumasi
           styles:
             self:
               borderRadius: full
-              textSize: lg:text-lg md:text-base sm:text-sm
+              textSize: 'lg:text-lg md:text-base sm:text-sm'
           type: ImageBlock
         actions: []
         colors: bg-neutralAlt-fg-dark